cahcommercial/fuse-kata-devops/README.md

 * [Linux Cloud Automation Engineer](https://github.com/cahcommercial/fuse-kata-devops/blob/master/README.md#linux-cloud-automation-engineer)
 * [Windows Cloud Automation Engineer](https://github.com/cahcommercial/fuse-kata-devops/blob/master/README.md#windows-cloud-automation-engineer)

-## Linux Cloud Automation Engineer
+## Linux Cloud Automation Engineer - Kata Instructions

 * The technical exercise for a Fuse Linux DevOps Automation Engineer covers three technologies / concepts that are prevalent in the Fuse environment.
 In this exercise you will need to create a server in the AWS public cloud (preferably in your personal account), write a simple Chef cookbook, and write a simple Dockerfile.
 For Chef you will need to write a cookbook that installs an Apache web server listening on port 80, and for Docker you will need to build a containerized NGINX that listens on port 8080 and redirects to port 80 (the Apache web server).
-The Chef and Docker artifacts need to be deployed to the AWS instance you create, and Fuse will need SSH access to that instance to review the artifacts.
+The Chef and Docker artifacts need to be deployed to the AWS instance you create, and Fuse will need SSH access to that instance to review the artifacts

-    ## Kata Instructions

      ## Amazon Web Services (AWS)
      * In this section you need to create an Ubuntu AWS EC2 instance where the following sections' artifacts will be deployed to: